Central Valley Community Foundation

 - Arts and culture activities engaging underserved communities

-- Arts programs increasing academic success
+- Arts programmes increasing academic success

 Scholarships: Close to 240 scholarships awarded annually